 In order to implement surge pricing, companies need to constantly follow their competitors’ prices in real time.
 Data acquisition, especially large scale, is one of the main dynamic pricing challenges.

-Solution: Real-Time Crawler is a solution that allows gathering large-scale data even from the most challenging targets in real time.
+Solution: E-Commerce Scraper API is a solution that allows gathering large-scale data even from the most challenging targets in real time.
 This tool does not require any extra management or resources.

 Dynamic pricing is legal, but it has some exceptions.
 For example, price discrimination based on gender, race, religion, or nationality is illegal, according to findlaw.com.
 Also, in order not to compromise consumer rights, companies should be transparent about employing dynamic pricing.